 The article highlights the issues you need to hurdle to make the transition from doer to the manager to executive.
 Naturally, surmounting these hurdles is easier said than done and can take years to accomplish.
 This list does not have all of the answers but should at least provide you with the right questions to ask yourself.

 1. You.
 You really have to want to get out from under the day-to-day.
 It requires getting out of your comfort zone, learning new things, and unlearning old habits.
 It all has to start with prioritising your workload and offsetting repetitive workloads.

 2. Hiring.
 If you don’t learn how to hire the right people, you will continue to chase your tail.
 (This does not come from a fortune cookie; if anything, it comes from a no-fortune cookie.)

 3. Standards.
 A company’s reputation and its customers’ satisfaction will be determined by what a company expects of itself.
 Setting standards should not be done casually by whoever happens to be in the driver’s seat.
 The standards should be well thought out and aggressively communicated, and they should be lived.
 Whether it is response time or product quality or how clean you keep the bathroom, there are numerous things that define a company.

 4. Training.
 People are not going to figure out everything on their own.
 And if they do, it will be after messing up orders, customers and your reputation.
 How many different kinds of customer problems can there be?
 How many solutions are there?
-Challenge your staff to develop and overcome problems that is natural to come up in daily life circumstances.
-To be followed and respected you need to be understood, so make clear communications your goal.
-Express what you want from your employees in easily understood statements that can be translated into workplace expectations.
+Challenge your staff to develop and overcome problems that are natural to come up in daily life circumstances.

 5. Systems, Procedures, Planning and Tools.
 There are ways to avoid mistakes, to keep track of things and to be more effective and efficient.
 Every time something goes wrong you should ask yourself, is there something we could have done to avoid this?